What is the Best Accounting Cycle Process?

 Accounting Cycle

 The accounting cycle refers to the complete process of identifying, recording, and processing the financial transactions or accounting events of a company.
 The accounting cycle starts when a transaction occurs and ends with the processing of the transaction in the financial Statement.
-The systematic recording of accounting events is one of the primary responsibilities of bookkeepers.
+For professionals and students alike, understanding financial statements for accounting cycle purposes is essential, as the systematic recording of accounting events is one of the primary responsibilities of bookkeepers.

 The accounting cycle has been standardized into eight steps and computerized to simplify the process of preparing up-to-date financial statements at regular intervals, such as every quarter of the fiscal year.
 This leads to financial transparency in businesses.
 Accounting cycles start and finish concurrently with an accounting period.